Course overview

 Career outcomes

-As a business data analyst , you will play a key role ensuring organisations achieve real impact from analytics initiatives.
-By 2026, there is projected to be a 12.9% increase in business and systems analysts jobs in Australia.*
+As a business data analyst, you will play a key role in helping organisations drive real impact from analytics.
+With a projected 12.9% increase in business and systems analyst roles in Australia by 2026, and Deakin ranked #1 Victorian university for graduate employment, your future in data analytics starts here.

 As a Deakin graduate, you will have the business mindset and practical experience needed to meet this demand.
 You’ll be set up for success in a variety of roles including: